Are you regularly bumping training to meet customer demand? Here’s why the experts say it’s a bad idea…

 People need training, they need coaching and they need support.
 We either need to create capacity, or get creative as to how we do it – but it needs to happen!

-With thanks to Garry Gormley, Founder, CEO – FAB Outsourced Solutions
+Contributed by: Garry Gormley, Founder, CEO – FAB Outsourced Solutions

 3. ‘All-Hands-on-Deck’ Mode Screams That the Call Centre Is Not Valued